How Much Are You Paying for Public Health Care?

 - Figure out how you will use the plan.
 If you have minimal medical expenses and you find that you don’t need all the extended coverage than it may be beneficial for you to purchase basic coverage.

-- Thing about the future needs of yourself and your family
+- Think about the future needs of yourself and your family

 - You can’t just think about the present when it comes to figuring out which insurance plan to go with.
 You also need to think about the future and what your family might need.
 For example, think about family health problems that could potentially affect you or your family.